Howard V. Brown (American, 1878-1945)

 This preliminary is extremely similar to the final piece but varies in a few subtle ways.
 For example: the number and direction of the spaceship beams, the spaceship tail is different, and the size of the preliminary is smaller than the original painting.

-The painting is in near fine condition with only two small pieces chipped off in the main ships rocket exhaust and a small pressure mark in the same area that does not break color.
+Condition report: Only two small pieces chipped off in the main ships rocket exhaust and a small pressure mark in the same area that does not break color.
 See pictures for more detail.

 Howard V Brown was a renowned artist who helped set the standard for Science Fiction cover art.
 Along with Frank R Paul.
 HW Wesso and Leo Morey, Brown is one of the "Big Four" of science fictions illustrators of the 1930s.
 Brown produced copious amounts of art work, his first published work was for illustrations he did throughout 6 volumes of educational text written by Katharine Elizabeth Dopp.